- Directed By: Fernando Meirelles

 |Domestic Box Office: $3,351,751||Overseas Box Office: $16,493,228|

 Blindness was Fernando Meirelles’ follow up feature to City Of God and The Constant Gardener and the once hot project was brought to the 2007 Cannes Film Festival for pre-sales.
-Focus handled the sales and Blindness landed 42 markets at Cannes, which covered the entire $25 million budget.
+The budget for Blindness was $25 million and Focus handled the sales and sold 42 markets at Cannes, which covered the entire budget.
 Canadian TeleFilm invested $2.5 million into the film and received their investment back before the film was even released.
 Blindness was also a co-production of Brazil’s 02 and Japan’s Bee Vine.
 Miramax acquired US rights for $5 million.

 Blindness landed a coveted competition slot at the 2008 Cannes Film Festival and any hype the picture had ended after it landed dismal reviews.
 After the negative response at the festival, director Fernando Meirelles continued editing the picture.